Top Design-Build Firm Honor for SSDB

 Scott Simpson Design + Build created a highly sophisticated, environmentally-sensitive three-story home in Wilmette.
 The company’s creativity shines in this design, which includes exterior siding made from recycled pickle barrels, multiple fireplaces with locally sourced stone, and mantles created from trees removed for construction.
 The basement playroom and gym uses recycled grade school gymnasium flooring.
 The future-looking home is perfectly suited for its surroundings, with a blend of traditional and contemporary design elements, and plentiful outdoor spaces.

 The company also designed and built a beautiful farmhouse style four-bedroom, 2,900 square foot house in Northbrook.
 The interior and exterior of this home are made from beautiful, natural materials, including a reclaimed wood beam arch separating the family room from the light and airy country style kitchen.
 The exterior has copper gutters, wide-planked white siding, and a beautiful barn style wooden garage doors.
 And in the backyard is the first village-approved rain garden in Northbrook.

 Lastly, Scott Simpsons Builders had the honor of restoring an original George Maher early 1900’s home.
 Their design for this historically significant home carefully respected its original architecture.
 They used the George Maher archives to replicate leaded glass windows, created a major interior staircase that tied the open interior together, and even preserved some original carpeting.
 Coffered ceilings, built in cabinets, and delicate woodwork throughout add to the home’s grandeur.
-An addition was added for a new family room, sleek walnut kitchen, master bedroom and bath, guest room, and children’s play area.
+An addition was added for a new family room, sleek walnut kitchen, primary bedroom and bath, guest room, and children’s play area.
 A wine cellar was added to the lower level.